 The three (3) 110V AC rotary switches located in the drying chamber are used to inform the computer on the location of grain in the drying chamber.
-The rotary switch with the shortest extension is the Drying Chamber Overflow Rotary switch.
-It is used as a safety in the event the Chamber High-Level Rotary switch fails.
-The rotary switch with the longest extension is the Drying Chamber Low-Level Rotary switch.
-It is used to inform the computer when the peak has been covered with grain so the drying process can begin; and, will shut the dryer down if the drying chamber empties unexpectedly.
-The third rotary switch is the Drying Chamber High-Level Rotary switch.
-It is used to inform the dryer down if the drying chamber empties unexpectedly.
-The third rotary switch is the Drying Chamber High-Level Rotary switch.
+The rotary switch with the shortest extension is the Drying Chamber Overflow Rotary Switch.
+It is used as a safety in the event the Chamber High Level Rotary Switch fails.
+The rotary switch with the longest extension is the Drying Chamber Low Level Rotary Switch.
+It is used to inform the computer when the peak has been covered with grain so the drying process can begin; and, will shut the dryer down if the drying chamber empties unexpectedlly.
+The third rotary switch is the Drying Chamber High Level Rotary Switch.
 It is used to inform the dryer when the drying chamber is full.
-The Drying Chamber Rotary switches us 110V AC to power the motor and 12V DC+ to switch a signal back to the computer.
-The 110V AC, 110V N and the 12V DC+ wires can be jumped from rotary switch to rotary switch to lessen the wires needed.
+The Drying Chamber Rotary Switches us 110V AC to power the motor and 12V DC+ to switch a signal back to the computer.
+The 110V AC, 110V N, and the 12V DC+ wires can be jumped from rotary switch to rotary switch to lessen the wires needed.

-To wire the Drying Chamber Rotary switches to the Autoflow control box do the following:
+To wire the Drying Chamber Rotary Switches to the Autoflow Control Box do the following:

-- 1. Run six (6) control wires from the Autoflow control box to the Drying Chamber Rotary switches. - 2.
-Connect the wires as shown in Figure 41 on Page 45.
+- 1) Run six (6) control wires from the Autoflow Control Box to the Drying Chamber Rotary Switches. - 2) Connect the wires as shown in figure 23.